AlapMistry/pr-semgrep-scanner/README.md

 ## Tools Used

 - **Portia AI**: Framework for creating transparent, steerable AI agents
+- **Google AI Studio**: To use Google AI models using Google API key
 - **Semgrep**: Static analysis tool for finding security vulnerabilities
 - **Quart**: Asynchronous web framework for Python
 - **Hypercorn**: ASGI server for running the web application